-Represented consortium of employers (e.g., MAXXAM, Inc., The Pacific Lumber Company, Revlon, Inc., American National Can Company, Blue Cross of California) holding $1 billion of claims against the $10 billion insolvent Executive Life Insurance Company on employee retirement annuity policies issued by Executive Life.
-Satisfaction of virtually all clients’ claims.
-Court awarded reimbursement of clients’ attorneys’ fees and expenses of $4.4 million.
-Affirmed on multiple precedential appeals.
+Represented a consortium of employers (e.g., MAXXAM, Inc., The Pacific Lumber Company, Revlon, Inc., American National Can Company, Blue Cross of California) holding $1 billion of claims against the $10 billion insolvent Executive Life Insurance Company on employee retirement annuity policies issued by Executive Life; satisfied virtually all clients’ claims and court awarded reimbursement of $4.4 million in clients’ attorney fees and expenses; affirmed on multiple precedential appeals

 California Federal Bank v.
-Cities of San Francisco and Santa Monica
+Cities of San Francisco & Santa Monica

-On federal preemption grounds, obtained summary judgment for Cal Fed and permanent injunction against cities’ enforcement of ordinances banning ATM use fees.
-Affirmed by Ninth Circuit.
+On federal preemption grounds, obtained summary judgment for California Federal Bank and permanent injunction against the cities’ enforcement of ordinances banning ATM use fees; affirmed on Ninth Circuit appeal

 Price v.
 Wells Fargo Bank, N.A., et al.

-Defended Wells Fargo and former employee in lender liability action brought by Merced cattle ranchers.
-Payer for compensatory damages and $50 million in punitive damages.
-Summary judgment in favor of all defendants.
-Affirmed in landmark appeal.
+Defended Wells Fargo and former employee in lender liability action brought by Merced cattle ranchers; payer for compensatory damages and $50 million in punitive damages; obtained summary judgment in favor of all defendants; affirmed in a landmark appeal

 Taldan v.
 Comerica Bank-Detroit

-Defended Comerica in lender liability action involving claims of $20 million compensatory damages and unstated punitive damages.
-Defeated claim for breach of loan commitment to finance construction of $40 million mixed-use project.
-Summary judgment for Comerica on eve of trial.
-Affirmed by Ninth Circuit.
+Defended Comerica in a lender liability action involving claims of $20 million compensatory damages and unstated punitive damages; defeated claim for breach of loan commitment to finance construction of $40 million mixed-use project; obtained summary judgment for Comerica on eve of trial; affirmed on Ninth Circuit appeal

 California Superintendent of Banks v.
 Evangelista, et al.

-Action for breach of fiduciary duty and negligence against officers and directors of failed trust company.
-Claims included misappropriation of corporate assets and breach of trust duties owed to investors in failure of second largest student loan originator in the United States.
-After 12-week trial, judgment for Superintendent on all claims for $7.8 million.
-Defendants’ appeal dismissed.
+Action for breach of fiduciary duty and negligence against officers and directors of a failed trust company; claims included misappropriation of corporate assets and breach of trust duties owed to investors in failure of second largest student loan originator in the United States; after a 12-week trial, obtained judgment for California Superintendent on all claims for $7.8 million; defendants’ appeal dismissed

 Practice Group of the Year for Antitrust Law, US News & World Report and Best Lawyers (2017)